BOOK OF THE YEAR AWARD

 This is a competitive fellowship program open to members of the Conference on Christianity and Literature who demonstrate a need to travel to undertake their research and writing.
 Grants may be used to support scholarly research that will lead to the publication of an article or book-length study.
 They may also be used to support the writing of creative works of poetry, fiction, or creative non-fiction.

-The maximum grant for travel, research, and writing will be $2000 for 2016.
+The maximum grant for travel, research, and writing will be $2000.
 The committee evaluating proposals may choose to award the entire amount to a single applicant or to divide the sum between two or more recipients.

 To apply for a grant, please submit in electronic form (pdf or text file):